DSF256/godot-demo-projects/doxygen/examples/Orb.md

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->

-# Coin #
+# Orb #

 **Extends:** Area2D

 ## Description ##

-Class to hold information and behavior about the Coins in the game.
+Class that contains information and behavior for Orbs.
-Coins are a collectable to disappear when collected by the player.
+It's a Collectible that disappears when the player touches it.

 ## Properties ##